-In film criticism, the 1950s-era auteur theory holds that a director's film reflects the director's personal creative vision as the primary “auteur” (French for “author”).
-Even when the production of the film is part of an industrial process, the author's creative voice may be distinct enough to shine through studio complexities.
+In film criticism, the 1950s-era auteur theory holds that a director’s film reflects the director’s personal creative vision as the primary “auteur” (French for “author”).
+Even when the film production is part of an industrial process, the author’s creative voice may be distinct enough to shine through studio complexities.
 In some cases, producers exert a similar auteur influence.

 Black and white

 Black and white films are without color and are composed of shades of black, white, and grey

 Topics and events that are usually treated seriously are treated in a humorous or satirical manner.

 In film and lens-based methods exclusively, simply opening the shutter and rolling the film to record what was in front of the lens.
 However, over the history of cinema, techniques (use of lighting, film arts, film stocks, different lenses, editing, etc.) have been developed that modify the basic record obtained by filming equipment.

 Concerned with truth and reality in film, cinéma vérité is a method of using a camera to document real life.
 The filmmaker’s intention is to represent the truth in what he/she is seeing as objectively as possible, freeing viewers from deceptions in how life is presented to them.
 The camera and filmmaker are always acknowledged as they perform the act of filming objects, people, and events in a confrontational way.